June 1, 2008 – 11:52 pm

 1. I have two children.
 One of my children is a girl.
 What are the chances I have two girls?

-The answer to the question as stated is not 50/50.
+The answer to this question is not 50/50.
 After being told that one of your children is a girl, you know there are 3 options (with equal probability each): GB, BG & GG.
 So the answer is a 1/3 chance.
 Counterintuitive perhaps because people assume the question has stated that the first child is a girl – in which case it would be 50/50.

 2. There is a sixgun with two bullets in consecutive chambers pointed at your head.
 The bad guy spins it, then pulls the trigger.
 It clicks on an empty chamber.
 He then tells you that you have a choice: he pulls the trigger again or spins it first before pulling the trigger.
 Which to choose?

-3. I guess I have to put the old three door problem in here.
+3. OK, this is a really hoary old chestnut – the Monty Hall problem.
 You’re at a game show, and the host tells you the car is behind one of the three closed doors – and to choose a door.
 Before he opens your chosen door, he opens one of the two remaining doors that he tells you he knows the car is not behind, and then gives you the choice of sticking with your original pick or switching to the other unopened door.
 Which do you do?

 It’s not 50/50, even though there’s two doors left (although the probability across both equals 1).
 There’s many ways to think about it, but to me the one that makes the most sense is that no matter what, the probability that you picked the door in the first place remains 1 in 3.
 So if you were to pick out of a million doors, the host opening 1 million minus 2 doors leaving your pick and one remaining unopened door doesn’t suddenly up your chances of having picked the door from 1 in a million to 1 in 2.
 In the 3 door case, if your pick still has a 1/3 chance of having the car, the other door must have a 2/3 chance – so you in effect double your chances by switching doors.